whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 7. This time trackpad and audio will working normally, then you need to use Clover EFI bootloader to install clover to EFI partition
 8. After install success, using Clover Configurator to mount your USB EFI partition then copy it to your System EFI.
 9. After System EFI replaced by your EFI, Using Clover Configurator to change SMBIOS, generate your serial and MBL, then you can use icloud now
-- Note: Deleting old and/or installing new kexts, changing the content of config.plist, configuring the USB mapping, or enabling Sleep and Airplane fn button may be required for the following reasons
+- Note: installing kexts and SSDT in /additional, changing the content of config.plist, configuring the USB mapping, or enabling Sleep and Airplane fn button may be required for the following reasons:
     - You have DW1560 installed -- WIFI Replacement
     - You have DW1560 installed but Bluetooth fails upon wake from sleep -- Set Bluetooth port as internal
     - You have not replaced the WiFi & BT module with DW1560 but want to have working iMessage and FaceTime with USB WiFi dongle or USB LAN -- Install RehabMan Null Ethernet